Bioconstruction – Natural building – Brazil

 We build extraordinary bioconstruction houses

 Eco Caminhos has built one of the most modern and advanced bioconstruction houses in South America.
 We used low tech ancient natural building techniques and combined this with modern technology.
-Our bioconstruction houses preserve the planet, while providing its users with a lot of comfort.
+Our bioconstruction houses preserve the planet while providing its users with a lot of comforts.
 Natural houses breath better than conventional buildings and, in our view, look much better than square houses.

 A glance at our bioconstruction projects